MicrosoftDocs/dynamics365smb-docs/business-central/inventory-how-work-nonstock-items.md

 2. Open the card for a catalog item that you want to convert to a normal item.
 3. On the **Catalog Item Card** page, choose the **Create Item** action.

-A new item card prefilled with information from the catalog item and a relevant item template is created.
+A new item card pre-filled with information from the catalog item and a relevant item template is created.
 You can then fill or edit fields on the new item card as necessary.
 For more information, see [Register New Items](inventory-how-register-new-items.md).

 ## To sell a catalog item, and convert it to a normal item
 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Sales Orders**, and then choose the related link.